hamidreza-s/NanoChat/README.md

 How to use
 -----

-Call `nanochat` with desired arguments.
-In order to see the list of available arguments, use `--help` argument as follows:
+Call `nanochat` with desired flags.
+In order to see the list of available flags, use `--help` as follows:

 ```
 NanoChat help